RuanCosta-Jitterbit/webappsnap/README.md

    - `"name"`: A free-form name for your instance.
 (Snapped images will be saved in a subdirectory with this name.)
    - `"server"`: The HTTPS server IP or hostname.
    - `"graph"`: For PMM2 instances, the word `"graph"`.
 For PMM1, an empty value (`""`)
    - `"wait"`: The number of milliseconds to wait for a page to load.
+(10000 to 20000 for local instances, 30000 or more for remote instances.)

    (`"stem"` is always `"d"`. `"pause"` is a shorter wait interval used when snapping mouse-over tooltips.)